ImperialCollegeLondon/formalising-mathematics-2022/README.md

 ## Course videos

-The accompanying videos are in a YouTube playlist [here](https://www.youtube.com/watch?v=3XaL0tjnWSk&list=PLVZep5wTamMmRPvCLO4WVpCwkTi1F6OyF)
+The accompanying videos are in a YouTube playlist [here](https://www.youtube.com/watch?v=3XaL0tjnWSk&list=PLVZep5wTamMmRPvCLO4WVpCwkTi1F6OyF).
+As with everything else, this playlist will be built during the period Jan to March 2022.